 The truth languishes in the drafts folder

-She wasn’t surprised that her new apartment had ghosts.
-But it did surprise her that they already knew her name.
+She wasn’t surprised that her new apartment was haunted.
+But it did surprise her that the ghosts already knew her name.

-A gunrunner and a midnight emailer.
+An illegal gunrunner and a midnight e-mailer.
 Like his father and his father’s father.

 My friends who have disappeared, or long ago went silent.
 I suspect that they know things I have yet to figure out.